Kępno

-Kępno (/pl/) is a town in south-central Poland.
+Kępno (/pl/; Kempen, earlier Langenfurt) is a town in south-central Poland.
 Kępno is located in the historical Wieluń Land.
 It lies on the outskirts of the Greater Poland Voivodeship, bordering the historical region of Silesia and the Łódź Voivodeship.
 As of December 31, 2009 Kępno had a population of 14,760.
 One popular attraction in Kępno is the Rynek (market square).